ITT-25/assignment-02-dsp-realdegrees/README.md

 If you want to adjust the difficulty use the parameter `-a`:
     `python karaoke_game/karaoke.py -o 1.3 -s "selectedsong" -a 4`

+If a midi file seems too slow or too fast you can adjust the `--time-scale`.
+    `python karaoke_game/karaoke.py -o 1.3 -s "selectedsong" -ts 2`

 To see a log of the frequencies, midi notes and octaves use the `-v` flag.

 **Known Issues**